ren-ai-ssance/mcp/ArXiv.md

       "Jensen",
       "Zhou"
    ],
-   "abstract":"It is a widely known issue that Transformers, when trained on shorter\nsequences, fail to generalize robustly to longer ones at test time.
-This raises\nthe question of whether Transformer models are real reasoning engines, despite\ntheir impressive abilities in mathematical problem solving and code synthesis.\nIn this paper, we offer a vanishing variance perspective on this issue.
-To the\nbest of our knowledge, we are the first to demonstrate that even for today's\nfrontier models, a longer sequence length results in a decrease in variance in\nthe output of the multi-head attention modules.
-On the argmax retrieval and\ndictionary lookup tasks, our experiments show that applying layer normalization\nafter the attention outputs leads to significantly better length\ngeneralization.
-Our analyses attribute this improvement to a reduction-though\nnot a complete elimination-of the distribution shift caused by vanishing\nvariance.", "categories":[
+   "abstract":"It is a widely known issue that Transformers, when trained on shorter sequences, fail to generalize robustly to longer ones at test time.
+This raises the question of whether Transformer models are real reasoning engines, despite their impressive abilities in mathematical problem solving and code synthesis.
+In this paper, we offer a vanishing variance perspective on this issue.
+To the best of our knowledge, we are the first to demonstrate that even for today's frontier models, a longer sequence length results in a decrease in variance in the output of the multi-head attention modules.
+On the argmax retrieval and dictionary lookup tasks, our experiments show that applying layer normalization after the attention outputs leads to significantly better length generalization.
+Our analyses attribute this improvement to a reduction-though not a complete elimination-of the distribution shift caused by vanishing\nvariance.", "categories":[
       "cs.LG",
       "cs.AI"